 The String Project currently offers large group classes at different levels: beginners, intermediate and orchestra.
 An important aspect of the program is that students are charged affordable fees in order to make the program available to children who might not otherwise have access.

-Beginning students are offered either violin or cello in classes which meet Monday, Wednesday and Friday (optional) from 4:45 to 5:35 in rooms 227 in Capistrano Hall on the CSU Sacramento campus.
+Beginning students are offered either violin or cello in classes which meet Monday, Wednesday from 4:45 to 5:35 in rooms 227 in Capistrano Hall on the CSU Sacramento campus.
 Students with the level necessary to play in the orchestra may play violin, viola, cello or bass.
 Parents are encouraged to attend classes whenever possible.
-Parents of the third graders with special permission to attend are required to attend classes.
+Parents of the third graders with special permission to register are required to attend classes.
 Students need to provide their own instruments.
 Information about obtaining an instrument is given at registration.
+Please do not buy an instrument until we have sized your child.
+Purchased instruments must meet the approval of the Master Teachers.
 Students do not "age out" of our String Project.
 If they would like to continue to attend, we welcome them.

 String Project students typically follow this progression:

 2016 - Beginning Violins -------- 2016 Beginning Cellists ------------------------------ 2016 Intermediate Room

 The beginning students in the String Project are fourth through 8th graders from schools in the Sacramento area.
 During their first year, these students learn the basics of string playing in a heterogeneousor homogeneous class of approximately fifteen to fifty students.
 During the school year students can pre-register and be put on a waiting list for the beginner's class which starts in September of every year.
 From May-August, interested students should send in the registration forms found on the registration page.
 Students are accepted on a first come-first served basis with children already on the waiting list given priority.